freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/inherit-behaviors-from-a-supertype.english.md

   }
 };

-// Add your code below this line
+// Only change code below this line

 let duck; // Change this line
 let beagle; // Change this line

-duck.eat(); // Should print "nom nom nom" beagle.eat(); // Should print "nom nom nom"
 ```

 </div>